jonathanglassman/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 Run your application to send a request to API Notification client.

-To get messages that are older than the most recent 250:
+To get older messages:

-1. Use the method code above to return the most recent 250 messages.
-1. Copy the ID of the last notification in this response.
+1. Get the ID of an older notification.
-1. Use the following code to get the next-oldest 250 messages, pasting the copied ID into the `older_than` argument.
+1. Add the following code to your application, with the older notification ID in the `older_than` argument.

     ```python
     response = get_all_notifications_iterator(status="sending",older_than="NOTIFICATION ID")
     ```

-_QP: Is this code correct?_
+It will return the next oldest messages from the specified notification ID.

 ### Response

 If the request to the client is successful, you will receive a `dict` response.

-#### With pagination
+#### All messages

 ```python
 {"notifications":